 Do Topical Retinoids Increase Sensitivity to the Sun?

-Retinoids Do Not Appear to Increase Sensitivity to the Sun, but They Can Irritate the Skin, Especially in the First Few Weeks, Which Might Make Sunburns Worse
+Retinoids (Tretinoin, Adapalene, Tazarotene) Can Irritate the Skin, Especially in the First Few Weeks, Which Might Make Sunburns Worse

 The Essential Information

 Retinoids are somewhat effective topical prescription acne treatments that work by unclogging pores and reducing inflammation.
-The FDA has approved these three retinoids:
+The FDA has approved these four retinoids:

 - Adapalene [0.1% strength is now available over-the-counter as well]

 However, based on available published scientific evidence, it is unknown whether retinoids make the skin more prone to sunburn.
-Interestingly, we have one study on adapalene that found that adapalene does not make the skin more prone to sunburn.
+Interestingly, we have one study on adapalene that found that adapalene does not make the skin more prone to sunburn, and one clinical trial whose preliminary results suggest that trifarotene may make the skin more prone to sunburn.
 But what about tretinoin and tazarotene?
 We will have to wait for a final answer until this research is published.

 Recommendations for Retinoids and Sun Exposure

 Retinoids are a class of topical prescription medications that are proven to be somewhat effective in the treatment of acne.
-They work to clear acne by clearing clogged pores and reducing inflammation.
-The three approved retinoids used for the treatment of acne are:
+They work to reduce acne by clearing clogged pores and reducing inflammation.
+The four approved retinoids used for the treatment of acne are:

 - Adapalene [0.1% strength is now available over-the-counter]